Peter Stanley Lyons: Early life

-Peter Stanley Lyons was born in Atherfold Road, London, SW9, to Harold Lyons, who was the sommelier at London's Savoy Hotel and Dorchester Hotel.
-Peter was educated at Alleyn's School, and at Rossall School, where he was Captain of Soccer, and at St John’s College, Cambridge.
-He won a choral scholarship to St John's in 1946, but completed National Service in the Royal Corps of Signals, with whom he boxed for the British Army, and in the Royal Regiment of Artillery, before he in 1948 entered Cambridge University where he read Modern Languages without honours (BA 1950, MA 1955) and was tutored by C. W. Guillebaud.
-Lyons was awarded St. John's College Cambridge Colours for Soccer during the 1949 - 1950 season, and was a member of the team that won the Inter-Collegiate Cup for Soccer.

-Peter, who enjoyed the compositions of W. S. Gilbert and Arthur Sullivan, was a member of the Choir of St John's College, Cambridge under Robin Orr.
-He sung counter-tenor until his twenties and was described as a ‘forerunner of [Maria] Callas' whilst he was at Rossall School.
+His mother was Teresa Gadsden (b.
+23 July 1902), whom his father had married at Wandsworth during 1927.
+He had one younger brother Leslie D. Lyons.

+He was bought a house, No. 22, on the same road as his father, where he lived until his graduation from Cambridge.

+Education

+Lyons was educated at Haselrigge Road School, Alleyn's School, Rossall School, and at St John's College, Cambridge.
+At Alleyn's, he was a house prefect, received colours for soccer and cricket, and played the violin.
+At Rossall, he was captain of soccer, studied music, French, English, and German, sung soprano, and was described as a "forerunner of Maria Callas".
 His performances included the part of Euridice in Gluck's Orfeo ed Euridice, and the soprano part in Verdi's Requiem.
-Lyons was broadcast on the BBC on 8 February 1944.
+He was broadcast on the BBC on 8 February 1944, when he sung an aria from Mozart's Don Giovanni.

+He won a choral scholarship to Cambridge in 1946, but completed National Service in the Royal Corps of Signals, with whom he boxed for the British Army, and in the Royal Regiment of Artillery, before he in 1948 matriculated at St John's College, Cambridge, which he chose over Trinity College, Cambridge, because of the former's superior choir.
+He read Modern and Medieval Languages (viz.
+French and Italian) (BA 1950, MA 1955) and was tutored by Claude Guillebaud.
+He was awarded St. John's College Cambridge Colours for soccer during the 1949–1950 season, and was a member of the team that won the Intercollegiate Cup for soccer, and captained Rossall School's Old Boys 1st XI at soccer.

-Peter formed at Alleyn’s School a lifetime friendship with fellow Marxist John Lanchbery (who would become Principal Conductor of the Royal Ballet from 1959 to 1972) and with Kenneth Spring (who would become co-founder of the National Youth Theatre of Great Britain).
-Peter was a cricketer for the Marylebone Cricket Club (MCC), for which he played during the 1960s; and for the Jesters Cricket Club; and for the Dulwich Public Schools Association.
+He was a renowned member of the Choir of St John's College, Cambridge, under Robin Orr, in which he sung tenor.
+He enjoyed the compositions of W. S. Gilbert and Arthur Sullivan.
+He formed at Alleyn's School a lifetime friendship with John Lanchbery (who would become principal conductor of the Royal Ballet from 1959 to 1972) and with Kenneth Spring (who would become co-founder of the National Youth Theatre of Great Britain).
+He was also a friend of Cambridge musicologist Peter le Huray (for whom he obtained the job of Sunday organist at Vanbrugh Castle School between 1951 and 1954).

+His favourite sport was cricket: he was a member of the Marylebone Cricket Club, for which he played during the 1960s; and of the Jesters Cricket Club, of which his father-in-law James William Webb-Jones was a co-founder; and of the Dulwich Public Schools Association.